osm-americana/openstreetmap-americana/CODE_OF_CONDUCT.md

 ## Maintainer Responsibilities

 - The maintainer team agrees to abide by the CoC and to implement and be bound by moderation decisions made by the CoC Committee.
-This includes making a best effort to resolve disputes
+This includes making a best effort to resolve disputes.
-- Maintainers agree not to act in CoC cases in which a maintainer has a conflict of interest, such as in the case of a complaint made against the maintainer.
+- Maintainers agree not to act in CoC cases in which the maintainer has a conflict of interest, such as in the case of a complaint made against the maintainer.

 ## Applicability